Everyone has emotions. Even me. But I’m different. Emotions aren’t things I like. They scare me.

 Of course, I realised.
 It must have been the car window smashing.

 I walked over to my parents, although I stood a little apart.
-I didn’t want them to think I wanted a hug or anything.
+I didn’t want them to think I needed a hug or anything.
 That would just have been weird.
 For all of us.

 “What’s going on?”
 I asked.